-For 2016-17, the Office of the President and the Student Affairs Division each identified goals related to diversity, inclusion, and equity.
+For 2017-18, the Office of the President and the Student Affairs Division each identified goals related to diversity, inclusion, and equity.
 The Office of the President set a goal to increase enrollment diversity.
-As described in this report, that goal was met for both FTIC and Florida A.A.
-Transfer students.
 The Student Affairs Division set goals to promote and sustain a healthy, safe environment through programming efforts and professional outreach; to use a programmatic model focused on resiliency, positive growth, and skill building to help students be successful in their endeavors; and to increase programming in order to provide a diverse offering to reach more students.